web2solutions/dhxMVP/README.md

 The [DHTMLX framework](http://www.dhtmlx.com), the main actor on the UI side of this project, does not implement any MV* model to create applications, or even implement any complex design pattern in their component calls.

-Rather than the facade pattern used in several frameworks to init components, generally, DHTMLX pragmatically set up components `line by line`, by explicit calling component methods and passing the properly arguments on each call.
+Rather than the facade pattern used in several frameworks to init components, generally, DHTMLX pragmatically set up components `line by line`, by explicit calling component methods and passing the proper arguments on each call.
 That is their `default model`.
 Of course it also let you to set up your component using facade.

 It makes DHTMLX simple and powerful.
-It let starter javascript programmers to build Enterprise Javascript applications.
+It let starters javascript programmers to build Enterprise Javascript applications.

-Another reason is actually there is no MV* framework or library which let you to build MV* aplications using DHTMLX components `using the same paradigm` or even similar in the way they were created.
+Another reason is, actually there is no MV* framework or library which let you to build MV* aplications focused in DHTMLX components and `using the same paradigm`, or even similar in the way they were created.

 DHTMLX fits to a paradigm that is very similar to other frameworks like EXT JS (Senha actually), Dojo, Qooxdoo and others in term of how to implement applications using the `Component Driven Developmemnt` approach.